andrew-edwards/fitting-size-spectra/README.md

 To download the code from the GitHub site just click the 'Clone or Download' button (near the top on the right) and select 'Download ZIP'.
 If you use GitHub then feel free to fork and even adapt the code.

-To *exactly* reproduce the results in the paper download release version 1.0.0, as finalised on 24th May 2016, and submitted to *Methods in Ecology and Evolution* with the revised version of the manuscript.
-[Click on 'release' tab in the GitHub site].
-Later updates of the code will have some generalisation in functions that should not affect the older code (but I just won't re-test it all.
+To *exactly* reproduce the results in the paper download release version 1.0.0 (see below).
+Later updates of the code will have some generalisation in functions that should not affect the older code (but I just won't re-test it all for back compatibility).

-There are also functions (in **code/PLBfunctions.r**) that may be of more general use, such as **logTicks()** for adding tick marks to a log-log plot, and **legJust()** for right-justifying a legend (functionalising an example in ?legend).
+There are also functions (in **code/PLBfunctions.r**) that may be of more general use, such as **logTicks()** for adding tick marks to a log-log plot, and **legJust()** for right-justifying a legend (based on an example in ?legend).

 Andrew Edwards.